 -

-ALL student organizations must report service in the spring annual report.
+ALL student organizations must report attendance at educational and direct service/philanthropic giving events in the spring annual report.
+These attendance figures can be found on each organization's mySNC page.

 Organizations that fail to complete one or more components of the requirements will be placed on probation for the following year.
 If the Organization fails to complete the requirements the following year, the org will be dissolved.